 Intel® Optane™ DC Persistent Memory

-Intel® Optane™ DC Persistent Memory is Intel’s next-generation memory technology.
-It comes in a DDR4 form factor and works with 2nd Generation Intel Xeon Scalable Processors, enabling up to 6TB in a dual socket platform.
+Intel® Optane™ DC persistent memory is Intel’s next-generation memory technology.
+Optane DC Persistent Memory comes in a DDR4 form factor and works with 2nd Generation Intel Xeon Scalable Processors, enabling up to 6TB in a dual-socket platform.
 Optane DC PM allows for a much higher memory density per socket and will be available in three different sized modules; 128 GB, 256 GB, or 512 GB.
-While Optane will not completely replace DDR4 since at least one module of standard DDR4 must included on any memory channel with Optane, a system where 128G of DDR4 with 512G Optane can provide 768G of total memory.
+While Optane will not completely replace DDR4 since at least one module of standard DDR4 must be included on any memory channel with Optane, a system where 128G of DDR4 with 512G Optane can provide 768G of total memory.
 This might be less expensive and higher performance than 256 GB of pure DDR4 backed with NVMe.

 Intel Optane & Xeon Scalable Processors Working Together